AliBeikmohammadi/FedAlgo_WO_DataSim/README.md

 # FedAlgo_WO_DataSim
 Implementation of **FedAlgo_WO_DataSim**, as presented in:
 * On the Convergence of Federated Learning Algorithms without Data Similarity.
-Submitted to the IEEE Transactions on Big Data.
+Published in the IEEE Transactions on Big Data.

 # Numerical Evaluations on Deep Neural Networks